 - in the “history” box (3rd box down) select “clear history”

-9. If you have a support person that your partner/caregiver is not aware of, keep that person’s name and address confidential.
+9. If you have a support person that your partner/caregiver is not aware of, keep that person’s name, address, and contact information confidential.

 10. Keep a written journal of date, time and details of any abuse.